 BIKKURIM – First Fruits

-The book of Leviticus cites the institution of the Jewish Feast of Bikkurim (Firstfruits) occurring on the first day of the week following Passover.
-Coinciding with the beginning of the barley harvest, the people of Israel were required to come to Jerusalem with the first and best of that year’s produce.
-The nation did not eat or sell any of the new crop until the priests waved a representative sheaf of barley before the Lord (23:14).
+The book of Leviticus provides instruction for the institution of the Feast of Bikkurim (Firstfruits) occurring on the first day of the week following Passover.
+Coinciding with the beginning of the barley harvest, the people of Israel are required to come to Jerusalem with the first and best of that year’s produce.
+In biblical times, the nation did not eat or sell any of the new crops until the priests waved a representative sheaf of barley before the Lord (23:14).